-^{2020} Week 40 , 41 ESSENCE data are partial data due to a temporary outage at facilities.
+^{}Week 40 & 41 ESSENCE data is partial data due to a temporary outage at four facilities.

-^{}A new Riverside County hospital joined ESSENCE in Week 48 of 2020 for a total of 15 participating hospitals.
+^{}A new Riverside County hospital joined ESSENCE in week 38 of 2020 for a total of 15 participating hospitals.
 The addition of one hospital slightly elevates the baseline count from that week forward compared to previous weeks.